huanlin/huanlin.github.io/content/en/docs/hugo-docsy/docsy-tips/add-lastmod-date.md

 {{ end }}
 ```

 I know the code isn't pretty.
-They just work.
+It just works.

 Now if Hugo can fetch the last commit date of a post from my Git repo, the `.Lastmod` will have a value, hence displayed at the bottom of my posts.
 Or, if anything goes wrong with the `.Lastmod` variable, I can still use the `date` property in the frontmatter.